What we stand for

 Classic Irish Writing

 In 2013, we fulfilled James Joyce's wish to be published in Dublin with The Dublin Illustrated Edition of Ulysses in collaboration with the James Joyce Centre with an introduction by Bob Joyce and illustrations by Emma Byrne.
 Joyce's Dubliners was published by The O'Brien Press in 2012 as part of Dublin’s One City, One Book project.
 Oscar Wilde's masterpiece The Picture of Dorian Grey and Oscar Wilde: Stories for Children have also been published by The O'Brien Press.
+Our Best-Loved Irish Writers series lovingly presents extracts from some of our greatest writers' work in beautifully illustrated hardbacks.

 In 2009 we launched Blood Upon the Rose – Easter 1916 by Gerry Hunt and our graphic novel list rapidly expanded into historical biography, legend, children’s fiction and literary biography, incorporating the talents of Damien Goodfellow, Will Sliney, Alfonso Zapico, Alan Nolan and others.